 About the Journal

-Mashriq and Mahjar is published by the Moise A. Khayrallah Center for Lebanese Diaspora Studies at North Carolina State University.
+Mashriq & Mahjar is published by the Moise A. Khayrallah Center for Lebanese Diaspora Studies at North Carolina State University.
 The journal, which was established in February 2013, is indexed in Google Scholar, MLA International Bibliography, and North Carolina State University Libraries.

 Publication Ethics and Malpractice Statement

 Mashriq & Mahjar Journal for Middle East and North Africa Migration Studies (M&M) is an open-access, peer-reviewed journal dedicated to upholding the highest publication and ethics standards.
 All M&M persons involved in the publishing process (copy editors, authors, peer reviewers, and the managing editor) agree upon the following standards and practices of ethical behavior.